DavidS/DavidS.github.io/_posts/2022-09-26-unversal-pipeline-compiler.md

 * Because everyone will have additional quirks to scratch, the compiler provides a mechanism to inject additional commands into the configuration.
 * Because today's world is complex, the compiler supports multiple languages and nested projects in a single repository.
 * Because projects evolve over time, te compiler can deploy incremental changes to pipelines to cover new requirements.
-* Because this project evolve over time, the compiler can deploy incremental changes to piplines to integrate implementation improvements.
+* Because this project evolve over time, the compiler can deploy incremental changes to pipelines to integrate implementation improvements.
 * Because language ecosystems sign-post good behaviour, the compiler integrates into them on the calling side.
 * Because releasing is a high-risk activity, the compiler should provide preview support for whatever would happen at release time.